sleetplayground/sleet_key/README.md

 # SLEET KEY
-Your one-stop shop for labeling your NEAR account public keys
+Your one-stop shop for labeling your NEAR account public keys, you can also generate ed25519 keypairs for NEAR development purposes.

-This is a web3 playground project by Nathan Renfroe & The SunShining that helps you manage and label your NEAR account public keys.
+This is a repo is a part of the sleet playground project by Nathan Renfroe & The SunShining that helps you manage and label your NEAR account public keys.
 This app does not collect any personal information.

 ---